noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <br>

-<p>For other options, go to the EQEmulator server code repository web page at <a href="https://github.com/EQEmu/Server">https://github.com/EQEmu/Server</a></p>
+<p>For options 2 & 3, go to the EQEmulator server code repository web page at <a href="https://github.com/EQEmu/Server">https://github.com/EQEmu/Server</a></p>

 <br>